Howell Tong

 disarmingly direct and enthusiastic."
 His work, in the words of Sir David Cox (FRS), "links two fascinating fields, nonlinear time series and deterministic dynamical systems."

-His Threshold Principle allows the analysis of a complex stochastic system by decomposing it into simpler subsystems.
+His Threshold Principle, a paradigm shift, allows the analysis of a complex stochastic system by decomposing it into simpler subsystems.
 He is the father of the threshold time series models, which have extensive applications in ecology, economics, epidemiology, finance and others.
 (See external links for detail.)
 Besides nonlinear time series analysis, he was the co-author of another seminal paper, which became the fifth paper that he read to the Royal Statistical Society.
 This paper on dimension reduction in semi-parametric statistics pioneered the approach based on minimum average variance estimation, which has become one of the primary tools in the field.
 He has also made numerous novel contributions to nonparametric statistics (obtaining the surprising result that cross-validation does not suffer from the curse of dimensionality for consistent estimation of the embedding dimension of a dynamical system), gradient-based entropy (covering both normalized and non-normalized probability densities, beyond the Shannon entropy), Markov chain modelling (with application to weather data), reliability, non-stationary time series analysis (in both the frequency domain and the time domain) and wavelets.